Top 5 4th Quarter Trades of Pe - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Pettinga Financial Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Perkins Coie Trust Co’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares S&P Small-Cap 600 Value ETF has a price-earnings ratio of 11.06 and a price-book ratio of 1.36.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 12.38 and a price-book ratio of 1.52.

-During the quarter, Pettinga Financial Advisors, LLC bought 52,169 shares of ARCA:IJR for a total holding of 147,915.
-The trade had a 1.56% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $96.67.
+During the quarter, Perkins Coie Trust Co bought 11,663 shares of ARCA:IWM for a total holding of 13,183.
+The trade had a 0.66% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $177.2.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Small-Cap ETF has a price-earnings ratio of 12.17 and a price-book ratio of 1.76.
+In terms of valuation, iShares Russell 2000 ETF has a price-earnings ratio of 11.48 and a price-book ratio of 1.98.

-During the quarter, Pettinga Financial Advisors, LLC bought 49,710 shares of BATS:EFG for a total holding of 183,469.
-The trade had a 1.24% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $81.57.
+During the quarter, Perkins Coie Trust Co bought 8,712 shares of ARCA:VO for a total holding of 114,130.
+The trade had a 0.58% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $202.74.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE Growth ETF has a price-earnings ratio of 23.06 and a price-book ratio of 3.49.
+In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 17.35 and a price-book ratio of 2.85.

-Pettinga Financial Advisors, LLC reduced their investment in ARCA:TIP by 34,712 shares.
-The trade had a 1.18% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $111.92.
+Perkins Coie Trust Co reduced their investment in ARCA:IVW by 7,395 shares.
+The trade had a 0.16% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $59.94.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE Value ETF has a price-earnings ratio of 9.10 and a price-book ratio of 1.05.
+In terms of valuation, iShares S&P 500 Growth ETF has a price-earnings ratio of 21.13 and a price-book ratio of 6.36.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.